A universal crossover in quantum circuits governed by a proximate classical error correction transition: Random classical circuits

 The reversible time evolution, effected by the gates, gives rise to a growing cluster of sites hosting indefinite bits, as depicted in Fig. \ref{fig:fig2}(b,c).
 Erasure errors reset the bit in the physical error site, giving it a definite value 0, thereby removing part of the duplicated information and stunting the growth of the ``information cluster''.
 As long as indefinite bits remain, however, a fraction of the information survives with them.

 It is natural to expect an error threshold, above which the errors prevent information clusters from growing to infinite size, as seen in Fig. \ref{fig:fig2}(b).
 Once all encoded bits are destroyed all the encoded information is permanently erased.
 The growth of the information cluster follows the general scheme of a directed percolation (DP) process or an equivalent population dynamics model \cite{broadbent_hammersley_1957, Harris_DP, 2000}.
-The indefinite bits can be viewed as a population of bacteria that move around and multiply through the action of the reversible gates, or annihilated by the erasure errors.
+The indefinite bits can be viewed as a population of bacteria that move and multiply through the action of the reversible gates, and are killed by erasure errors.